fedemoretto11/ecommerce-app-coderhouse/README.md

 This Project was developed within the framework of the _CoderHouse App's Development Course_

-This project is based on the development of a functional ecommerce where users can experience searching and selecting products, adding them to a cart, making purchases, and registering and logging in to access their purchase history.
+Is based on the development of a functional ecommerce where users can experience searching and selecting products, adding them to a cart, making purchases, and registering and logging in to access their purchase history.

 It consists of an adaptation of the website created during the React JS course to a mobile application, using React Native as the programming language. _If you wish to view the web project, you can follow the link below:_ [Super Music Changuito Web](https://super-music-changuito.vercel.app/)